Monday, August 6, 2012

 Heat Up, Rub Your Body With Snow, Repeat = 幸せ (Happiness)

-The spring above, located in Niseko, Hokkaido, was surrounded by banks of snow over four meters high.
+The spring above, located in Niseko, Hokkaido, was surrounded by snow banks over four meters high.
 You could stand on the wooden rim of the bath and make snow angels in the snow with your back and arms.
 Then jump back into the heat - hot fun in minus zero temperatures.

 Watch Skiers from Hokkaido's Yukichichibu Hot Spring